 Your business is a means of providing you with this freedom.
 Having a ‘sellable’ business, that is less reliant on you, is the ultimate way of achieving this freedom in your life.
 Not because you want to sell your business today, but because once your business is set up to be sold you have a number of choices that can deliver real freedom:

-- You can scale the business up because it isn’t dependent on you
+- Scale the business up because it isn’t dependent on you

-- You can get out of the day to day operations by hiring a full-time manager or CEO
+- Get out of the day to day operations by hiring a full-time manager or CEO

-- You can pass the business down to family or a management team
+- Pass the business down to family or a management team

 Having a sellable business means you are holding all the cards and can make decisions freely without duress.
 Unfortunately, many owners are running businesses that are not sellable because they are stuck in the ‘Owner’s Trap’.

 Do any of these sound familiar: